 Anbe Vaa was the start of all those romantic movies where the boy meets girl.
 They start fighting.
 Fall in love but never want to express.
 Relationship ends with a rift.
 Atlast they reconcile and love triumphs.

 Anbe Vaa was loosely based on 1961 Hollywood Comedy “Come September”.
-JB (MGR) is a very successful businessman fed up and stressed out with his monotonous life wants to take a break in his summer bungalow in Shimla.
-When he arrives, he finds that his manager’s brother in law (Nagesh) had made the place in to a summer resort and making Money from tourists.
-He meets Latha (Saroja Devi) and finds her attractive so he joins the band of tourists for a rent in his house.
-Only his manager’s daughter (Manorama) knows that he is the owner but he silences her to have fun.
-JB acts as a Balu, a normal salaried guy.
+JB (MGR) is a very successful businessman fed up and stressed out with his monotonous life wants to take a break in his summer bungalow at Shimla.
+When he arrives, he finds that his manager’s brother in law (Nagesh) had made the place in to a summer resort and making money from tourists.
+He meets Latha (Saroja Devi) and finds her attractive so he joins the group of tourists for a rent in his own house.
+Only his manager’s daughter (Manorama) knows that he is the owner but he silences her to have fun with Nagesh.
+JB acts as Balu, a normal salaried guy.

 JB and Latha gets in to small cat fights each trying to pull others leg with practical jokes.
-They eventually fall in love but never want to express each other.
+They eventually fall in love but never want to express .
 Latha thinks even JB’s love is a practical joke.
-Enters Asokan, a Pilot, Maternal uncle of Latha and a long time friend of JB.
-He alsi joins the bandwagon of JB’s acting.
+Enters Asokan, a Pilot, maternal uncle of Latha and a long time friend of JB.
+He also joins the bandwagon of JB’s acting tirade.
 Tired of JBs practical jokes, Latha decides to marry her uncle.
 But he finds the love between her and JB, unites them.
 When JB reveals his true identity before the marriage, Latha thinks it’s yet another practical joke from JB but all end’s well in the climax.